Bacterial meningitis is a serious infection that can lead to death in some cases. How can you protect against it?

 Bacterial meningitis is most often caused by the Neisseria meningitidis serogroup B bacterium.
 In recent years, it has been responsible for 50% to 62% of invasive meningococcal disease cases in Canada.
-Four other strains of this bacterium (A, C, W135 and Y) are to blame in the majority of other cases.
+Four other strains of this bacterium (A, C, W135 and Y) can be blamed for the majority of other cases.

 The disease is most often spread through prolonged or close contact (such as kissing), especially between people living in the same household.
-Transmission can also occur through shared objects (e.g. straws, utensils) or droplets projected into the air due to coughing or sneezing.
+Transmission can also occur through the sharing of objects (e.g. straws, utensils) or through droplets projected into the air due to coughing or sneezing.